ewfx/gaied-emerald/README.md

    c.
 Confidence score
    d.
 Reasoning
    e.
 Numerical fields in the attachment
-2. It will identify if the response is general, redundant or irrelevant to the context, response to a previous request and mark them as duplicates
+2. It will identify if the response is generic, redundant or irrelevant to the context, response to a previous request and mark them as duplicates
 3. It will identify if the mail contains more than one service request and return both request types as output
 4. It will prioritize context of email content over that of attachments.